-The MTA (Maritime Training Academy) Diploma will provide the key basic under pinning knowledge required by someone intending to become a Surveyor.
+The MTA Ship Surveying Diploma will provide the key basic underpinning knowledge required by someone intending to become a Surveyor.

 All the Diplomas are recognised in the industry as professional development programmes towards surveying.

-The Diplomas will stand you in good stead.
-Knowledge, work based competence and understanding are the main elements to success.
+The Ship Surveying Diplomas will stand you in good stead as you progress with your career.
+Knowledge, work-based competence and understanding are the main elements of success.

-Taking our marine surveyor course which is written by working experts will help you achieve that goal.**
+By taking our Marine Surveyor Course, written by working experts will help you achieve that goal.

 Will I become a qualified Surveyor upon successful completion?

 Surveyors are not required to be licensed or qualified hence standards vary considerably in the industry.
-Completing this course will give you crucial knowledge and understanding.
-Furthermore there is the option to progress through levels two and three gaining further work based knowledge and competence.
+On the successful completion of this course, students will have crucial knowledge and understanding of the industry and specifics of shipbuilding and the in-depth structures of marine surveying.
+Furthermore, once successfully passed, there is the option to progress through to level two (practical) and level three (peer review) gaining further work-based knowledge and competence.

 Can I carry out a survey on completion?